-How to make easy Gravestones for your yard
+How to make easy Halloween Gravestones for your yard

 I decided this year to make some gravestones that we will set out in our yard for trick or treaters.
 I wanted something easy and inexpensive that I could do with my child.